andycasey/web/content/_index.md

 I never intended to be an astronomer, but everyone makes mistakes.

 > [!WARNING]
-> Some areas of this site are currently incomplete.
+> Some areas of this site are currently incomplete while I migrate content from my old website.

 ### Curriculum Vitae